k78ma/quartz/content/4B/ECE 457A/Simulated Annealing.md

 ---
 Simulated annealing is a [[Trajectory Search|trajectory search]] method inspired by the thermodynamic cooling of materials.
 A temperature parameter controls the randomness of motion, allowing us to converge from exploration to exploitation.

-SA uses a probabilistic rule:
+SA uses a probabilistic rule (Boltzmann acceptance probability):
 $$
 P(\text{accept }s') = \begin{cases}
 1,  & \Delta E \leq 0 \\